 Back home, my boyfriend tells me I just didn’t get enough of the medicine.
 He says he’ll order DMT online right now and we’ll go trip in the woods.
 “It’s really strong stuff.
 It should do the trick.
 We can do it as many times as you need.”

 “I am never, ever doing drugs again,” I tell him, “and I’m not going anywhere with you.
 Not even to the convenience store for those unsalted peanuts you like so much.
 Maybe I like salt.
 Did you ever think of that?
 And another thing, you can stop feeling sorry for me.
 I’m not broken and I’m not full of demons.
 You’re the one whose full of shit.
-I’m not nearly as sick as you and that stupid shaman made me out to be.”
+I’m not nearly as sick as you and that stupid shaman made me out to be.
+I should never have told you I have PTSD, you used it against me.
+Like I don’t have enough problems already,”

 “Shant?
 No, he’s in Aleppo.”